Table of Contents

 - Storage agnostic

-- Can track metrics
+- Tracking metrics

-- Can track failures
+- Tracking failures

 - Can build DAGs (Directed Acyclic Graphs) and run full pipelines end-to-end

-Apache Airflow is an open-source project backed by Apache, and written in Python (although it can use any language).
+Apache Overflow is an open-source project backed by Apache, and written in Python (although it can use any language).
 It is a platform that can be used for creating, scheduling and monitoring workflows.
 Those workflows are then monitored using a web application.
 It has a multi-node architecture based on a scheduler, worker nodes, metadata database, a web server and a queue service.
 Airflow uses DAGs to manage workflows.

 - Easy to integrate with different infrastructures